The Fm chord on the guitar

 The F chord

-How long does it take to build up the strength to play this mighty chord?
-Perhaps the answer is to simply avoid it.
+How long does it take to build the strength to play this formidable chord?
+Perhaps the answer is simply to avoid it… or work through it!

 Share this page